 Once files are staged, the data in the files can be loaded into a table using the COPY INTO <table> command.

-PUT does not support uploading files to named external stages or external locations (i.e. S3 buckets or Azure containers).
-To upload files to external stages/locations, use the utilities provided by S3/Azure.
+PUT does not support uploading files to external (Amazon S3, Google Cloud Storage, or Microsoft Azure) stages.
+To upload files to external stages, use the utilities provided by the cloud service.

 internalStage ::= @[<namespace>.]<int_stage_name>[/<path>] | @[<namespace>.]%<table_name>[/<path>] | @~[/<path>]

 Specifies the URI for the data file(s) on the client machine, where: